-1.5 Student Support and Guidance
+1.6 Student Support and Guidance

 Although The Lir staff is always available to lend a sensitive and supportive ear with regard to any questions, problems, or concerns, there may be some situations for which a student does not feel comfortable approaching these staff members.
-If necessary, students can consult Professor Brian Singleton, Academic Director of The Lir, who will be able to give confidential advice on matters relating to the course and the workings of the university.
+If necessary, students can consult advice on matters relating to the course and the workings of the university.